Kale Shake Without Berries

 The recipe above makes two servings of this healthy shake.
 I make a batch in the morning and go through my two glasses each day.

 This recipe makes a very low-glycemic drink, as it doesn't have any sugars and has a really low carb content.
-But the fact that you are consuming any food at all will stimulate your insulin a little bit.
+But the fact that you are consuming any food at all will stimulate your Fat Storing Hormone a little bit.

-And as the goal of keto and intermittent fasting is to keep your insulin levels as low as possible.
+And as the goal of keto and intermittent fasting is to keep your Fat Storing Hormone levels as low as possible.
 You don't want to spike them unnecessarily with this shake, so I recommend drinking this shake during your eating window.

 If you are doing two meals per day with your intermittent fasting schedule, you might want to drink one in the morning when you wake up or one with a meal.